 Dr Henry De Aizpurua (Deputy Director)

 Professor Steve Petrou (Deputy Director), BSci (Hons) PhD

 Professor Graeme Jackson (Deputy Director), BSc (Hons) MBBS FRACP MD

 Professor Andrew Lawrence (Associate Director), BSc (Hons) PhD (Loughborough)

 Mr Peter Plecher (Group Director Finance), BBus, CA, MAICD

 Mr Rodi Neri (Group Human Resources Manager)

-Ms Amanda Place (Corporate Communications, media and philanthropy)
+Ms Amanda Place (Corporate communications, media and public relations)

 Mr Tim Brewer (ICT Group Manager), BSc(CompSc), BA, MACS CP